kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 ## How Does Apple Make Money - Summary

-Apple made **$266bn in revenue in 2018** with a growth rate of **16%** compared to the previous year. **Majority of Apple's money comes from designing and selling an iPhone and iPhone represented 63% of revenue.** Apple's dependence on the iPhone is strong, but there is some diversification.
+Apple made **$266bn in revenue in 2018** with a growth rate of **16%** compared to the previous year. **Majority of Apple's money comes from designing and selling an iPhone, and iPhone represented 63% of revenue.** Apple's dependence on the iPhone is strong, but there is some diversification.
 Mac, iPad, wearables and also strongly growing services brought in 37% of the revenues.
 That being said, when iPhone sales will get hit, Apple will feel it strongly and vice versa.

 ### Summarized income statement for Apple, Inc.